ARCTraining/hpc2-software/book/course/theory.md

 ## Introduction

-### Why

-This lesson provides supporting information to the tools used to use, build and maintain software on the Universities HPC systems by introducing you to the terminology and technologies that will be covered by further lessons in this course.
+This introductory lesson is a small set of computing theory and backgroud information tailored to introduce you to the terminology and technologies that will be covered by further lessons in this course.

+It provides supporting information to the tools used to run, build and maintain software on the Universities HPC systems.

 ### Overview of topics

-* Linux ????
+* Files and Software
 * Build Tools
-* Package Managers
 * Platforms

+## Files and Software

+### What is Software ?

+* Software is the name given to executable computer programmes.
+* Software can include one or more executable, library, configuration, data, asset  files.
+* Software can be run by the user or automatically by the Operating System
+*
+* Multiple pieces of software can be packaged together such as the Anaconda installer or Microsoft Office.

+### Software locations

+* (standard linux) locations
+* library paths
+* user locations

-### Types of files (WHERE DOES THIS FIT ???????????????)
+### Types of files

 There are numerous file types you need to be aware of when using and developing code for HPC.
 Below are the key types of files:

 * executables - these types of files contain compiled binary code.
 When opened, the operating system will execute the instructions of the code to run the program.
 * Libraries - these files usually contain compiled code, but cannot be directly run (they can also contain data, templates, documentation).
 They provide interfaces to be accessed from an existing running program.
 Libraries are useful for sharing common functionality between different programs.

 ```{Note}
 The term Library is also used for the name of a collection of related files, such as in /usr/share or as a package, eg tensorflow.
 ```